-Renewing tax credits
+Renewing your tax credits

-You'll be sent a renewal pack for each new tax year.
 The packs are sent out between April and June every year, and the deadline for submitting your renewal is 31 July.

-You won't get your first renewal pack until April 2019 if you first claimed tax credits after 6 April 2018.
+You won't get your first renewal pack until April 2023 if you first claimed tax credits after 6 April 2022.